tumtumtum/SwiftMulticastDelegate/README.md

 ### Invoking a delegate method

-Invoke a delegate callback by using the overloaded `=>` operator on the delegate.
-The first argument of the block is the delegate.
-The block will be invoked for each delegate that has registered.
+Invoke a delegate callback by using the overloaded `=>` operator and passing in a block that will retrieve a delegate protocol reference.

 ```swift
 self.delegate => { $0.click() }